chernienkoAndriy/mysql-client-for-mongodb/README.md

 You need to have gradle installed on your machine.

-You need download it using command ```git clone https://github.com/chernienkoAndriy/mysql-client-for-mongodb```
+You can download archive and unzip it.

 After project is loaded , you need navigate into root directory and run "gradle build"